cobalthq/cobalt-product-public-docs/content/en/Methodologies/_index.md

 - [Open Source Security Testing Methodology Manual (OSSTMM)](https://www.isecom.org/OSSTMM.3.pdf) (PDF).
   - Used for internal and external networks.

-For more information on how we pentest, refer to the detailed pages associated with your asset.
+For more information, refer to the detailed pages associated with your asset.

 - [Web](/methodologies/web-methodologies/)